ElectricMolasses/kingofredonions.github.io/README.md

 ## Features

+* Custom Width/Height.
+* Background colour.
+* Title text, colour, and size.
+* Bar colours.
+* Bar label colours.
+* Spacing between bars.
+* Top/Center/Bottom label alignment.
+* Stacked/overlapping bars with the same customization options as standard bars.
+* Custom tick intervals along the left side of the chart.
+* Custom colours for said ticks.
+* Additional optional labels that sit under bars along the bottom of the chart.

 ## Issues and Bugs

+Severly lacking in default values for unused options.

 Title functionality that takes up some of the user defined height instead of adding to it, as well as resizing to fit font regardless of size.